Designing a second enclosure for my CNC machine

 My first attempt at an enclosure was wrong in a number of ways.
 The basic idea was a frame in wood with clear plastic sheets around it, the flexible kind of thick sheets used in gardening.
 The frames were connected with right angled joining plates, and the sheets rather poorly held on by tape.

-- Second it was too big - I’d way overdone leaving room for the machine, which simply made it bulky and cumbersome.
+- Second it was too big.
+I’d way overdone leaving room for the machine, which simply made it bulky and cumbersome.
 Poor engineering really.

-This hacky thing allowed me to control dust a bit, but it was poor, the whole thing has to be lifted off the CnC mill to change tools or adjust the axes, the visibility was worse than I expected.
-So - it was mostly kept off.
-Which meant the mill wasn’t used much because I still don’t have adequate dust and chip control.
+This hacky thing allowed me to control dust a bit, but it was poor.
+The whole thing has to be lifted off the CNC mill to change tools or adjust the axes.
+The visibility was worse than I expected.
+So it was mostly kept off, which meant the mill wasn’t used much because I still don’t have adequate dust and chip control.

 What follows will be a log of the thoughts I’ve had.

-02/11/2014 17:10: After sketching on paper, and tinkering with my CAD app, and having a few distractions, I thought about a bottom panel.
+- 02/11/2014 17:10: After sketching on paper, and tinkering with my CAD app, and having a few distractions, I thought about a bottom panel.
 This was a silly rabbit hole.
 I looked at strength of plywood and got into calculating the kg/m2 for the thing, and realised that I’d need something pretty dense to deal with that.
 I then got off the rabbit hole about an hour later, making the design decision that this will not have a bottom that supports the machine weight.
-It will have some way of keeping dust in at the bottom - or mating nicely with a thick acrylic panel I already have under the machine now.
+It will have some way of keeping dust in at the bottom or mating nicely with a thick acrylic panel I already have under the machine now.
 The depth of a rabbit hole for me can be measured both in time, and open related browser tabs…

-I now have sketches with measurements of the machine to the nearest centimeter - I don’t want any tightness - the machine must be able to move freely inside the cover.
+- I now have sketches with measurements of the machine to the nearest centimeter.
+I don’t want any tightness, the machine must be able to move freely inside the cover.

-03/11/2014 21:44: Today I talked over my idea with a colleague, who after seeing a few of my sketches suggested I look at how flight cases are designed.
-Unfortunately with a gap in my home internet service - I wont be doing that tonight.
+- 03/11/2014 21:44: Today I talked over my idea with a colleague, who after seeing a few of my sketches suggested I look at how flight cases are designed.
+Unfortunately with a gap in my home internet service I wont be doing that tonight.